hlascelles/que-scheduler/README.md

 Additionally, like Que, when your database is backed up, your scheduling state is stored too.

+## Multiple scheduler detection

+No matter how many tasks you have defined in your config, you will only ever need one que-scheduler job enqueued. que-scheduler knows this, and it will check before performing any operations that there is only one of itself present.

 ## How it works

 que-scheduler is a job that reads a config file, enqueues any jobs it determines that need to be run,